Coley's toxins: Coley's studies

+Modern studies

+In 1953, Coley's daughter Helen founded the Cancer Research Institute to continue his research and other studies of immunological treatments for cancer.

 In the wake of the thalidomide controversy and the Kefauver Harris Amendment of 1962, Coley's toxins were assigned "new drug" status by the Food and Drug Administration (FDA), making it illegal to prescribe them outside of clinical trials.
 Since then, several small clinical trials have been conducted with mixed results.

-Coley's toxins were also produced by the small German pharmaceutical company Südmedica and sold under the trade name Vaccineurin.
-However, production ceased by 1990 because of a lack of re-approval by German Federal Institute for Drugs and Medical Devices.
+In Germany, Coley's toxins were also produced by the small German pharmaceutical company Südmedica and sold under the trade name Vaccineurin.
+In 1985, Einar Göhring began studying a similar approach to "active fever therapy" for treating cancer.
+In 1990 Vaccineurin stopped production and did not get re-approval by the German Federal Institute for Drugs and Medical Devices.

+In 1997, the Coley Pharmaceutical Group was founded as a private company to research modern formulations of similar treatments.
+It was acquired by Pfizer in 2008.

+As of 2008, according to the American Cancer Society, "more research would be needed to determine what benefit, if any, this therapy might have for people with cancer".

 Rationale

-There were multiple rationales proposed for how Coley's toxins might work.
+Multiple rationales have been proposed for how Coley's toxins might work.

 Macrophages

 One rationale argues that macrophages are either in "repair mode", furthering the growing of cancer, or in "defense mode", destroying cancer.
 However, macrophages are in "defense mode" only if there is some recognized enemy.
 As cancer tissue is not recognized as enemy (but as normal body tissue), there is a need to bring more macrophages into "defense mode" by simulating an infection.
 The simulated infection results in a real fever.
 Unlike hyperthermia, real fever not only means heating of the body but also higher activity of the immune system.
-Thus, fever is seen as a precondition for a therapy using Coley's Toxins to succeed.
+Thus, fever is seen as a precondition for a therapy using Coley's toxins to succeed.

 Tumor necrosis factor and interleukin

-One of the agents in Coley's Toxin that is thought to be biologically active is a lipopolysaccharide which causes fever.
+One of the agents in Coley's toxins that is thought to be biologically active is a lipopolysaccharide which causes fever.
 The resulting fever from the lipopolysaccharide is thought to increase lymphocyte activity and boosts tumor necrosis factor (TNF).
 Tsung and Norton in Surgical Oncology reported that the active agent was thought to be interleukin-12, rather than TNF.

-Streptokinase
+Effects specific to Streptococcus

-Another hypothesis argues that streptokinase (produced by killed bacteria of species Streptococcus pyogenes together with plasminogen from the patient) is the active agent of Coley's toxins.
+One hypothesis argues that streptokinase (produced by killed bacteria of S. pyogenes together with plasminogen from the patient) is the active agent of Coley's toxins.
 This hypothesis is supported by the fact that streptokinase has been associated with successful treatment of thromboangiitis obliterans.

+Another hypothesis is that a cardiolipin, a fatty molecule in the S. pyogenes membrane, is immunogenic, triggering a targeted immune response.

 Dendritic cells

-A robust fever, which occurs in response to Coley fluid, generates inflammatory factors with co-stimulatory activity, which activate resting dendritic cells (DC), leading to the activation of anergic T cells, possibly accomplished through a second process, where physical damage to cancer cells leads to a sudden supply of cancer antigens to the dendritic cell population.
+A robust fever, which occurs in response to Coley's toxins, generates inflammatory factors with co-stimulatory activity, which activate resting dendritic cells (DC), leading to the activation of anergic T cells, possibly accomplished through a second process, where physical damage to cancer cells leads to a sudden supply of cancer antigens to the dendritic cell population.